Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

 ## Tips

 1. Always be aware of the currently published version of the axe-core library.
-If you want to run with the most current version – which will likely have you up to date on the latest rules and bug fixes, be sure to periodically update your copy of the library and note the axe-core version message when running CLI: “`Running axe-core <library version> in <selected browser>`”
+If you want to run with the most current version – which will likely have you up to date on the latest rules and bug fixes, be sure to periodically update your copy of the library and note the axe-core version message when running CLI, e.g. “`Running axe-core <library version> in <selected browser>`”
 2. Be wary of using the --tags option.
 Results obtained by OAST through testing are questionable.
 OAST has recommended testing using individual rules in favor of using tags.

 <hr>